Joe Luneau

 Joseph "Joe" Luneau is an American politician.
 He serves as a Republican member for the Franklin-3 district of the Vermont House of Representatives.

 Born and raised in St. Albans, Luneau earned a bachelors in history from Boston College.
 He currently serves as the head of the St. Albans Museum.

+Luneau competed in the same district in the 2022 election, but lost with 42.4% of the vote.